hpssjellis/open-webai/README.md

 A github to promote grants for people working on open webAI projects

+# Short Summary

+## Subject: Closing the "Capital-Incentive Gap" for Sovereign Edge AI

+## The Issue: We are facing a "tragedy of the commons" in AI.
+While Cloud AI thrives on monthly subscriptions and NDA-shielded research, the technologies that offer the most public good—WebAI, EdgeAI, and TinyML—lack the private capital to attract and retain elite talent.
+We are drifting away from the "Public Utility" research model of the early 1900s toward a "Corporate Enclosure" model that treats intelligence as a high-cost rental.

+## The Solution: I propose that Google leads a shift toward Sovereign AI Infrastructure Grants.
+By funding proven, independent developers to maintain the "open-source plumbing" (WebAI/TinyML/LegalAI) as a full-time career, Google can ensure the next generation of small businesses can profit from AI without a "cloud tax."
+Let's build the highway, not just the toll booth.

+.

+.

 # open-webai: Bridging the Capital-Incentive Gap

 ## Executive Summary
-The democratization of AI through **WebAI**, **EdgeAI**, and **TinyML** is currently stalled by a systemic funding imbalance.
+The democratization of AI through **WebAI**, **EdgeAI** is currently stalled by a systemic funding imbalance.
 While these fields provide the only viable path for millions of small businesses to leverage AI without restrictive monthly cloud fees, they lack the "rent-seeking" revenue models required to attract elite R&D talent.

 This proposal calls for a shift in how Google and the broader tech community support "Public Good" AI—moving from short-term product grants to **long-term infrastructure fellowships** for proven independent developers.